ccarabine/payrollapp/README.md

 If the employee number has been found the employees payroll sheet for the week, the data is displayed

-If there is no record, a error message will be displayed “No payroll record found for employee number: xx in xx”
+If there is no record, a error message will be displayed 'No payroll record found for employee number: xx in xx'

 ‘Press any key to clear the screen and return to the display payroll menu’ message will be displayed to give the user time to view the information